1. Longhand Limit

 TT, 99, AQ, KQ

 These are good hands, but they aren't amazing.
 You generally need help from the board.
-Almost always in low-limit, you will need to hit a set with TT or 99 to win.
+When facing multiple players in low-limit, you will almost always need to hit a set with TT or 99 to win.

 Category III